androwis/androwis.github.com/_posts/2012-10-20-pushing-the-boundary.md

 Along these lines, I'd like to use [<font style="color:#D7003E; font-weight:bold">boundary</font>](http://boundary.com) as an example since it helps me scale.
 Essentially, their product allows developers to map the topology of distributed applications fast, so we can focus on harder things.

-#### Here is <font style="color:#D7003E; font-weight:bold">boundary</font> from a 50k foot view
+#### Here is <font style="color:#D7003E; font-weight:bold">Boundary</font> from a 50k foot view
 They do a great job of introducing their product.
 If you want to monitor the performance of a distributed system, take the time to learn about them [here](http://boundary.com/why-boundary/).
 ___________________
 ![Boundray's Workflow](https://boundary.com/wp-content/uploads/2012/05/home-how-it-works-product.png "Boundary's beautiful logo")

-In a nutshell you want to use <font style="color:#D7003E; font-weight:bold">boundary</font> because distributed systems communicate a lot and that communication is often the bottle neck wrt performance. <font style="color:#D7003E; font-weight:bold">boundary</font> enables me to
+In a nutshell you want to use Boundary because distributed systems communicate a lot and that communication is often the bottle neck wrt performance.
+Boundary enables me to

 1. Continuously measure how [much] systems communicate.
 2. Identify bottlenecks or edge cases [kind-of] .
 3. Handle bottlenecks or edge cases.

-Again, <font style="color:#D7003E; font-weight:bold">boundary</font> does most of the heavy lifting, leaving you with an organizational task of sifting through the data.
+Again, Boundary does most of the heavy lifting, leaving you with an organizational task of sifting through the data.

 #### Here is how to deploy <font style="color:#D7003E; font-weight:bold">boundary</font>